Grandma's Italian Meatball Fried Hamburger

 You want authentic this is a recap of my childhood memories of after school snacks...and yes, I miss grandma, mom,and always will have a special place for Theresa with wonderful flavorful memories !
 Now with all the news on how bad it is to cook in butter or fry we all try to cook to a healthier living style, we have them once in a blue moon fried now.
 I don't know why.... when grandma lived to be 94 and no one ever told her she had high cholesterol, but who knew for sure back then?
 Oh well...maybe I wouldn't be so lucky.
 So here is both versions:

-In a large fry pan, melt two tablespoon of olive oil or butter , add slivered cloves of garlic in the oil and fry burger on both sides till desired doneness, I like well done or close to burnt.
+In a large fry pan, melt two tablespoon of olive oil or butter , add slivered cloves of garlic in the oil and fry burger on both sides till desired doneness, I like well done or very crispy outside.

 Serving suggestions, Use a garlic bread version for your roll, brushed with olive oil spices and garlic... top hamburger with fresh tomato sauce and a slice of mozzarella or provolone, lettuce, tomato.
 You can dress it up anyway you like.